ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 * a subscription to Heroku or a similar service to ensure the app is always listening.

 In our experience, adopting buffy has been worth it as once it's well adopted, it
-* decreases the cognitive load needed for handling a review as one does not need to hop into different tabs or apps;
+* decreases the cognitive load needed for handling a review as one does not need to switch between different tabs or apps;
 * simplifies future process changes, as the command could remain the same whilst the background tasks change.

 Feel free to comment with any question you might have about buffy!